Anupriya1729/stackoverFlow/README.md

     once upvoted, if userInfo downvotes the same, the upvote gets cancelled. and upvote/ downvote only once
 - Comments: Users can add comments to both questions and answers.
+- If a user upvotes a post, and then downvotes it - the upvote gets cancelled
 - Tag System: Tags cannot have spaces, and the system removes spaces for searches.
 - Homepage Ranking: Question priority is calculated based on the number of upvotes In case of a tie, the most recent question is displayed first
+- Comment cannot be added on another comment (Integrated comment is not there, only singular comment)

 ---------------------------------------------------------------------------------------------------------------------------------------------

+Capacity Estimations: